-Clonidine is an antihypertensive medication that acts on alpha-adrenergic and imidazoline receptors agonists.
+Clonidine is an antihypertensive medication that acts on alpha-adrenergic and imidazoline receptor agonists.
 Clonidine is an antihypertensive drug that lowers blood pressure and heart rate by relaxing the arteries and increasing the blood supply to the heart; it has other FDA-approved indications such as treatment of attention deficit hyperactivity disorder (ADHD) in children (FDA approval 2010); management of tics commonly found with Tourette syndrome; and adjunct therapy for severing cancer-related pain.
-This activity reviews the mechanism of action, adverse event profile, toxicity, dosing, pharmacodynamics, and monitoring of clonidine, pertinent for members of the interprofessional team when it is indicated for therapy.
+This activity reviews the mechanism of action, adverse event profile, toxicity, dosing, pharmacodynamics, and monitoring of clonidine, pertinent for interprofessional team members when indicated for therapy.

-- Explain the mechanism of action of the clonidine.
+- Explain the mechanism of action of clonidine.

-- Describe the side-effects and adverse reaction of clonidine.
+- Describe the potential adverse reaction of clonidine.

 - Summarize the importance of improving care coordination among interprofessional team members to improve outcomes for patients receiving therapy with clonidine.

-Clonidine is a 40-year-old medication in the class of antihypertensive medications that act on alpha-adrenergic and imidazoline receptors agonist.
+Clonidine is a 40-year-old antihypertensive medication that acts as an agonist on alpha-adrenergic and imidazoline receptors.
 Clonidine is an antihypertensive drug that lowers blood pressure and heart rate by relaxing the arteries and increasing the blood supply to the heart; it has other FDA-approved indications such as: